ecoparcel/api/README.md

 ```

 ##### Response
-`label` returns labels of all orders combined into one PDF file
+`labels` returns labels of all orders combined into one PDF file

 ###### Success 201 - Sufficient Funds to confirm_and_pay
 If `confirm_and_pay` was set as True and `paid` is True, that means that Order is confirmed and paid for.